Tattzy25/tattzoo/README.md

   2. Move static content from `src/data/` to API endpoints and fetch at app init.
   3. Implement server-side license verification for production.
   4. If you have a large tracked folder (e.g., `node_modules`), run the preview commands above and then apply the `git rm --cached` + commit sequence when ready.

   ---

+  ## Database Schema Files

+  The project includes PostgreSQL database schema files located in `backend/neon_db/`:

+  - `ask_tattty` - Main Ask TaTTTy API request tracking and configuration
+  - `frontend_database_schema` - Frontend-specific UI content and user preferences
+  - `skin_tones` - Skin tone reference data for tattoo visualization
+  - `tattoo_colors` - Tattoo color palette and options
+  - `tattoo_moods` - Mood/thematic categories for tattoo generation
+  - `tattoo_placements` - Body placement locations for tattoos
+  - `tattoo_sizes` - Size options and dimensions for tattoos
+  - `tattoo_styles` - Artistic style categories for tattoos

+  These files contain complete PostgreSQL-compatible SQL schemas with:
+  - Table definitions with proper constraints and indexes
+  - Sample data for development and testing
+  - Functions and triggers for automated operations
+  - Multi-language support for UI content

+  To execute these schemas against a PostgreSQL database, use the `run_schemas.py` script in the `backend/db/` directory.

+  ---